0x42697262/obsidian_files/Notes/020 Studies/CMSC 178 Assignment 1.md

 # Exercise 1D – ( 3% ) – A "Smart" Edge Preserving Noise Filter
 ## 1 Background of the Problem
+In this exercise, we are going to implemenet a smart edge preserving noise filter filter that smartly detects the edges of an input image using a Sobel filter.
+Using a simple blur will blur the entire image but with this exercise, edges are not blurred.
+This is achieved by reducing the proportion of the averaged image returned by the filter in areas of the image where the image gradients are large.

 ## 2 Procedure
 ### Step 1